MetriqOrg/go/services/horizon/internal/docs/reference/resources/data.md

 replacement: https://developers.stellar.org/api/resources/accounts/data/
 ---

-Each account in Stellar network can contain multiple key/value pairs associated with it.
+Each account in Lantah Network can contain multiple key/value pairs associated with it.
 Horizon can be used to retrieve value of each data key.

 When horizon returns information about a single account data key it uses the following format: